Aigent/log4js-logstash-tcp/README.md

 Installation
 ------------
-You can install install log4js-logstash-tcp by adding this .git url to your package.json or do a npm install log4js-logstash-tcp
+You can install log4js-logstash-tcp by adding this .git url to your package.json or do a `npm install log4js-logstash-tcp`

 Usage: logstash configuration
 -----------------------------